eskerda/bathy-usace/README.md

 #### Store contours in postgis

-Note that before pushing the shapefiels to postgis they need to be reprojected from the original CRS to EPSG:3857 (web mercator).
+Note that before pushing the shapefiles to postgis they need to be reprojected from the original CRS to EPSG:3857 (web mercator).

 ```bash